Large Bougainvillea Pyramid

 These instructions are sent with the plant gift

-Bougainvilleas are usually grown outdoors in warm Mediterranean countries, However they will also do well on a UK patio in the summer or indoors on a sunny window sill or conservatory.
+Bougainvillea are usually grown outdoors in warm Mediterranean countries, However they will also do well on a UK patio in the summer or indoors on a sunny window sill or conservatory.
 As long as they have enough light, bougainvillea are really very easy to look after and will provide colour for most of the summer.
-The bright purple and pink tones actually come from their bracts (leaves) and the "real" flowers are the white centres.

 Apparently bougainvillea was discovered by a french naturalist visiting brazil in 1768 he named it "Bougainville" after his close friend and ships captain and the name has stuck ever since